 Sacramento is in the spotlight for rising rent costs, but a Central Valley city is stealing some of the attention.

-Stockton still holds the number one spot for the fastest growing rent in the country, according to the April Rent Report by RENTCafe, a housing and apartment listing website.
+Stockton still holds the number one spot for the fastest growing rent in the country, according to the May Rent Report by RENTCafe, a housing and apartment listing website

-Rents in Stockton grew 11.2 percent over the year, more than Modesto and Sacramento both which also saw a spike in rent at 9.4 percent and 9.2 percent, respectively.
-Modesto ranked 6th on the list while Sacramento sits at number 8.
+The April report showed rents in Stockton grew 11.2 percent over the year, more than Modesto and Sacramento both which also saw a spike in rent at 9.4 percent and 9.2 percent, respectively.
+In April, Modesto ranked 6th on the list while Sacramento sat at number 8.

-California cities made up most of the rent-growth list with 11 of the top 20 cities located within the state.
+California cities made up most of the rent-growth list in April with 11 of the top 20 cities located within the state.
 However, the Golden State only held 8 spots in May.

 Sacramento has been watching rent prices rise with no signs of slowing over the past few years.
 The soaring rent is due to a lack of new housing units, as well as a boom in population, many who are Bay Area residents looking for more affordable living.

-San Francisco, San Mateo and San Jose are in the top 10 cities with the most expensive rent.
+San Francisco, San Mateo and San Jose remain in the top 10 cities with the most expensive rent.

 © 2017 KXTV-TV